rishibbdb/HAWC-ImageProcessing-3MLFit/README_config.md

 - `no_retries: 3` #Number of retries for the fitting procedure in case of failure
 - `alternate_spectral_models: ['Cutoff_powerlaw', 'Log_parabola']` #List of alternate spectral models to be tested during the fitting procedure.
 Must match installed astromodels/threeML class names exactly, e.g. 'Log_parabola', 'Cutoff_powerlaw', 'Exponential_cutoff'
 - `alternate_spatial_models: ['Gaussian_on_sphere']` #List of alternate spatial (extended-source) models to be tested for the Drips path.
 Options: 'Disk_on_sphere', 'Ellipse_on_sphere', 'Gaussian_on_sphere'.
 Empty list skips the extension test.
-- `extended_source_coord_range: 1.0` #Degrees of freedom allowed around an extended-source seed position when the extension test swaps in a new spatial model (Drips path)
+- `extended_source_coord_range: 1.0` #Spatial movement allowed around an extended-source seed position when the extension test swaps in a new spatial model (Drips path)
 - `run_extension_test: true` #Set to false to skip the extension test phase entirely (Drips path)
 - `run_spectrum_test: true` #Set to false to skip the spectrum test phase entirely (Drips path)
 - `run_final_refit: true` #Set to false to skip the final joint refit (all params unfrozen) after extension/spectrum testing (Drips path)